MaMaBay Conservation Enterprise

 ECM is a limited liability company that directly connects cocoa producers in the buffer zones of the Makira-Masoala landscape to international markets.
-We structure certified and traceable supply chains where each ton of cocoa supports both sustainable income for communities and forest protection.
+We build certified and traceable value chains in which every tonne of cocoa supports both sustainable incomes for communities and forest protection.

-Our model is based on access to premium markets conditional on compliance with conservation agreements, committing producers and the Base Communities (COBA or Vondron’Olona Ifotony (VOI) in Malagasy) to protect their environment.
+Our model is based on access to premium markets that is conditional on compliance with conservation agreements, committing producers and Community-Based Organisations (COBAs, or Vondron’Olona Ifotony – VOI in Malagasy) to protect their environment.

 Organic

-To guarantee producers access to premium markets, we supported the implementation of EU 2018/848 and NOP organic certifications for our partner cooperatives.
-This not only allows for better pricing of cocoa, but also of other products from our agroforestry plots.
+To secure producers’ access to premium markets, we have supported our partner cooperatives in obtaining EU 2018/848 and NOP organic certification.
+This not only increases the value of cocoa, but also of other products grown in our agroforestry plots.

 Fair Trade

-Fair trade based on conservation agreements: sustainable trade relationships, fair prices and value sharing conditional on concrete commitments to forest protection.
+Fair trade built on conservation agreements: long-term trading relationships, fair prices, and value-sharing tied to concrete commitments to protect forests.

 Traceability

-Complete traceability, from the plot to the final product.
-Each batch of cocoa is tracked, monitored and linked to committed producers in order to meet the requirements of international markets and regulations for reducing deforestation.
+Full traceability, from plot to final product.
+Each batch of cocoa is tracked, monitored, and linked to committed producers in order to meet international market requirements and deforestation-reduction regulations.

 Our model: dynamic agroforestry as an alternative to deforestation

-Dynamic agroforestry is a production system that combines agricultural crops, trees, and biodiversity on the same plot of land, drawing inspiration from the natural functioning of the forest.
-It regenerates soils, protects ecosystems, and ensures sustainable income for communities.
+Dynamic agroforestry is a production system that combines crops, trees, and biodiversity on the same plot, drawing inspiration from the natural functioning of the forest.
+It regenerates soils, protects ecosystems, and provides sustainable incomes for communities.

 Restore soil fertility